 Our liquidity and capital requirements are affected primarily by our results of operations, capital expenditures, debt service requirements, tax payments, working capital needs and various regulatory actions.
 Our capital expenditures are expected to be used for investment in infrastructure for our electric transmission and distribution operations and our natural gas distribution operations.
 These capital expenditures are anticipated to maintain reliability and safety as well as expand our systems through value-added projects.
-Our principal anticipated cash requirements for the remaining six months of 2016 include the following:
+Our principal anticipated cash requirements for the remaining three months of 2016 include the following:

-- capital expenditures of approximately \$695 million; - scheduled principal payments on Securitization Bonds of \$183 million; - dividend payments on CenterPoint Energy, Inc. common stock; and - interest payments on debt.
+- capital expenditures of approximately \$334 million; - scheduled principal payments on Securitization Bonds of \$63 million;

+- dividend payments on CenterPoint Energy, Inc. common stock; and - interest payments on debt.

-We expect that borrowings under our credit facilities, proceeds from commercial paper, proceeds from the issuance of general mortgage bonds, anticipated cash flows from operations and distributions from Enable will be sufficient to meet our anticipated cash needs for the remaining six months of 2016.
+We expect that borrowings under our credit facilities, proceeds from commercial paper, anticipated cash flows from operations and distributions on our investments in common and subordinated units and Series A Preferred Units from Enable will be sufficient to meet our anticipated cash needs for the remaining three months of 2016.
 Discretionary financing or refinancing may result in the issuance of equity or debt securities in the capital markets or the arrangement of additional credit facilities.
 Issuances of equity or debt in the capital markets, funds raised in the commercial paper markets and additional credit facilities may not, however, be available to us on acceptable terms.